How can you prevent STIs?

 After anal sex, it is recommended to carefully rinse the anus on the outside with lukewarm water.
 Here too, it is strongly discouraged to rinse the anus internally due to an increased risk of damaging the rectal lining and contracting STIs.

-The risk of STIs and HIV is greater if the condom has broken.
+The risk of STIs and HIV is greater if the condom has broken during sex.
 If you are concerned that you may have been exposed to HIV, you can contact your GP, an emergency clinic or hospital, or a sexual health clinic within 72 hours of having sex.
 They can assess whether you are eligible for post-exposure-prophylaxis (PEP), a treatment that can prevent the transmission of HIV after being exposed.

 Vaccination against STIs